Changes to plant health import requirements

 Background

-Ralstonia pseudosolanacearum is a Union quarantine pest (see EU Plant Health Law explained).
+Ralstonia pseudosolanacearum is an EU quarantine pest (see EU Plant Health Law explained).
 A few outbreaks have already occurred in Europe, but its distribution is limited and under official control.
 The EU therefore applies internal measures (surveillance, demarcated areas, and requirements for the movement of host plants) as well as reinforced import requirements, in particular for fresh ginger and turmeric rhizomes, which have been identified as an important pathway of entry.

-The EU's Combined Nomenclature (CN) (Annex I to Regulation 2658/87) is updated annually and implementing Regulation (EU) 2023/2364 amended this annex.
+The EU's Combined Nomenclature (CN) (Annex I to Regulation 2658/87) is updated annually, and was amended by Implementing Regulation 2023/2364.

 Resources